-Jonathan D. Sherman, LMFT is a Relationship Strategist (Licensed Marriage & Family Therapist) specializing in creating "greatness in relationships."
-He is experienced in assisting people learn to improve their marriages, their parenting and themselves through skill development, life coaching, overcoming depression and anxiety, stress and anger management, and addiction recovery.
+Jonathan D. Sherman, LMFT is a Relationship Strategist (Licensed Marriage & Family Therapist) and sought after Speaker specializing in creating "GREATness in Relationships!"
+He is experienced in training people how to improve their marriages, their parenting and themselves through skill development, family and parent coaching, overcoming depression and anxiety, stress and anger management, and addiction recovery.
+Thus, his three areas of focus with his clients are 1.
+Transforming Marriages, 2.
+Training Parents, and 3.
+Self-Mastery.
 He teaches extensively on a wide range of relationship topics.

 He is married to a skilled husband trainer who has truly earned her keep.
 They live in eternal bliss (okay, fairly peaceably) with their four children in American Fork, UT.
-You may reach him at 801.787.8014 or Jonathan@MarriageEnvy.com.
-You may follow him on Twitter, Facebook and LinkedIn
+You may reach him at MarriageEnvy.com.

 Why GREAT Relationships?